ChatTheatre/thin-auth/README.md

 ### 4. Prepare PHP

 Make sure that PHP is setup correctly.
 In particular, enable the `short_open_tag` for the `apache` version of PHP.
-On Debian, this is currently stored in `/etc/php/7.0/apache/php.ini`:
+On Debian, this is currently stored in `/etc/php/7.3/apache/php.ini` (but will change as PHP continues to upgrade: just look in `/etc/php` to get the right directory):
 ```
 short_open_tag = On
 ```